obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 -   [ ] This footnote _will not work_[^notworking]
 ```

----
+### Tasks with Blockquotes

 > [!warning]
-> Tasks' support for **block quotes inside tasks** is limited.
-It renders correctly, but since Tasks only supports a single line, the meta-data of the task will be inside the block quote.
+> Tasks' support for **blockquotes inside tasks** is limited.
+It renders correctly, but since Tasks only supports a single line, the meta-data of the task will be inside the blockquote.

----
+### Rendering tasks in 'loose' lists

 > [!warning]
-> Tasks won't render **spaces around list items** if you have a list with empty lines.
+> Tasks won't render **spaces around list items** if you have a list with empty lines (typically known as ['loose' lists](https://spec.commonmark.org/0.30/#loose)).

 ```markdown
 -   [ ] First task before the empty line